Crafting Donor Narratives for Nonprofit Fundraising & Marketing

 “Ask more, raise more” has long been the accepted wisdom when it comes to nonprofit fundraising.
 It’s transactional, but hitting fundraising metrics is a numbers game so it can be an effective strategy.

-Today’s major donors, however, are looking for more from their charitable giving.
+Today’s donors, however, are looking for more from their charitable giving.
 They’re drawn to giving opportunities that align with how they think and feel.
 They want to build partnerships with the organizations they support, working collectively and collaboratively to drive positive impact.

 What is a Donor Narrative?